jnjosh/jnjosh.com/content/about.md

 #### 2014

-  - Started leading the iOS (and later Android) team at Two Toasters.
+  - Started leading the iOS (and later Android) team at [Two Toasters](http://twotoasters.com) as Director of Development.

 #### 2012